UPennCBE544/CBE544-2025/ProjectDescription.md

     wget https://upenncbe544.github.io/CBE544-2025/CBE5400.tar.gz
     tar -xzvf CBE5400.tar.gz
     ```
     Distribute the ligands among team members, each member should have 2 ligands.
+After downloading the ligands, remove one hydrogen from them, for cycloalkane hydrogen from any carbon, for cycloalkene, a hydrogen from carbon that contains a double bond, for carboxylic acid, remove from the -COOH to create -COO, and lastly for amine, remove from -NH2 to create -NH, or amido radical.

-2. Adsorb and relax the structure on the 'bare' surface in 2 configuration where either it is tilted or standing up in two directions.
+3. Adsorb and relax the structure on the 'bare' surface in 2 configuration where either it is tilted or standing up in two directions.
     a.
 Adsorb the first ligands straight and tilted using the adsorbate.py.
     Ex)
     <img width="968" src="docs/image2.png">